MrShardFish/BIS5k/README.md

     		...
 ```
 You can reorganize directory structure for fiting your project(s).
 We encourage you to open your codes and evaluated results, which can effiectively improve development of CAD methods in pathological diagnosis.
-Meanwhile, due to our restricted developing platform and capacity, we encourage developers to optimize compared methods and open evaluated results.
+Meanwhile, due to our restricted developing platform and capacity, we could not full to explore capacites of compared methods on BIS5k.
+Therefore, we encourage developers to optimize compared methods and open evaluated results.
 Thank you.
 ## Evaluated Toolkit
 This toolkit was improved from Polyp Segmentation Task (UACANet) and could calculate variou metrics (including: dice, iou, and wFm etc).
 You should put your segmentation results into `./BIS5K_results`, and then change the configs in `./configs/BCSNet.yaml`.
 Runing the `./Eval.py` to calculate evaluated results.